8 Fitting Models

 Given all these choices and models, as stated in Section 8.2, we need to quantitatively measure model performance.

-There are a variety of metrics we can use but we want to compare models based on how well the model performs on new data, i.e., on a test data set.
+There are a variety of metrics we can use but, as discussed in Section 6.2, we want to ensure we compare models based on how well the model performs on new data, i.e., on a validation or test data set.

 • We want to avoid comparing models on their performance on the training data.

-• For Regression Models, that means using Mean Squared Error (MSE) for predictions from the test data.
+• For Regression Models, that usually means using Mean Squared Error (MSE) for predictions from the new data.

-• For Classification Models, that means using Classification Error rates for predictions from the test data.
+• For Classification Models, that usually means using Classification Error rates for predictions from the new data.

-While these provide a good start, there are other considerations at play as well.
+While these metrics provide a good start, there are other considerations at play as well.

 • A key one is the risk analysis for the predictions.
 It is often true that the risk is different for different kinds of errors.

-• If you are legally required to be able to explain the model results, you may have to forgo better performing “black box” models.
+• If you are legally required to be able to explain the model results, you may have to forgo better performing “black box” models in favor of a more transparent but less accurate model.

 • If you are more concerned about how the model will perform on a variety of new data for prediction, you may be willing trade off some bias for reduced variance.